Knowledgator/Documentation/local_run/docs/frameworks/gliner/training/index.md

 ## General recommendations
 To fine-tune pretrained models, you should set parameter `prev_path` to the name of the model you want to fine-tune.
 The model configuration would be implicitly loaded from the checkpoint and you cannot change it during the fine-tuning with base training script, [see which parameters would be inherited](../components--configs/#training-configuration).

 If you want to train model from scratch, `prev_path` should be set to `null`.
-If parameter `labels_encoder` is not `null`, the architecture woul be turned into bi-encoder.
+If parameter `labels_encoder` is not `null`, the architecture would be turned into a bi-encoder.

 ## Fine-tuning Uni-Encoder GLiNER
 Here is an example how to fine-tune pretrained uni-encoder GLiNER model.
 To fine-tune a specific model, define the name of the model with `prev_path` argument.
 For example, we want to fine-tune [`knowledgator/gliner-multitask-large-v0.5`](https://huggingface.co/knowledgator/gliner-multitask-large-v0.5).